vbauer/lein-plantuml/README.md

 lein-plantuml
 =============

+[PlantUML](http://plantuml.sourceforge.net) is an open-source tool that uses simple textual descriptions to draw UML diagrams.
+Diagrams are defined using a simple and intuitive language.

-A Leiningen plugin for generating UML diagrams using [PlantUML](http://plantuml.sourceforge.net).
+[lein-plantuml](https://github.com/vbauer/lein-plantuml) is a Leiningen plugin for generating UML diagrams using PlantUML.

 Pre-requirements
 ================

 Install [Graphviz](http://www.graphviz.org) to use lein-plantuml plugin.
+PlantUML should be working with any version of GraphViz, starting with 2.26.3

 * [Mac OS X](http://www.graphviz.org/Download_macos.php):
 ```bash